ecotaxa/ecopart/py/to_back/ecotaxa_cli_py/docs/ProjectsApi.md

 with to_back.ecotaxa_cli_py.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = to_back.ecotaxa_cli_py.ProjectsApi(api_client)
-    ids = '1' # str | String containing the list of one or more id separated by non-num char.     **If several ids are provided**, one stat record will be returned per project. taxa_ids = '' # str | **If several taxa_ids are provided**, one stat record will be returned per requested taxa, if populated.    **If taxa_ids is all**, all valued taxa in the project(s) are returned. (optional) (default to '')
+    ids = '1' # str | String containing the list of one or more project id separated by non-num char.     **If several ids are provided**, one stat record will be returned per project. taxa_ids = '' # str | **If several taxa_ids are provided**, one stat record will be returned per requested taxa, if populated.    **If taxa_ids is all**, all valued taxa in the project(s) are returned. (optional) (default to '')

     try: